-Trend analysis showed a significant increasing trend in TDS since 2005 in Skeleton Lake South (Tau = 0.67, p < 0.001).
-This could be attributed to decreasing water levels.
+Trend analysis showed a significant increasing trend in TDS since 2005 in Skeleton Lake South (Tau = 0.69, p < 0.001).
 Note that 2019 data is only from June and July.

 Figure 14.
-Monthly TDS values measured in Skeleton Lake South between June and September over the long term sampling dates between 2005 and 2021 (n = 46).
+Monthly TDS values measured in Skeleton Lake South between June and September over the long term sampling dates between 2005 and 2022 (n = 50).
 The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.

 Due to the significant increasing trend of TDS in Skeleton Lake South, exploring the specific major ions which may be driving this trend is important to determine.
 Trend analysis of major ions at Skeleton Lake South indicates that all ions with sufficient data display significant increasing trends over time, but that alkalinity (bicarbonate and carbonate) is the main parameter driving the increase in TDS over time.
 In addition, both alkalinity and chloride follow the trajectory of TDS the closest, relative to the other parameters visualized.
-It is possible that recent increases in TDS are also related to increases in calcium, a parameter with insufficient historical data for trend analysis, but one that displays an appreciable increase between 2019 and 2021.
+It is possible that recent increases in TDS are also related to increases in calcium, a parameter with insufficient historical data for trend analysis, but one that displays an appreciable increase between 2019 and 2022.

 Figure 15.
-Concentrations of TDS (top left, blue panel), major ions (sodium = Na+, magnesium = Mg2+, potassium = K+, calcium = Ca2+, chloride = Cl-, sulphate = SO42-), and total alkalinity (Alk., as mg/L CaCO3) measured monthly between June and September on sampling dates between 2005 and 2021.
+Concentrations of TDS (top left, blue panel), major ions (sodium = Na $^+$ , magnesium = Mg $^{2+}$ , potassium = K $^+$ , calcium = Ca $^{2+}$ , chloride = Cl $^-$ , sulphate = SO $4$ $^{2-}$ ), and total alkalinity (Alk., as mg/L CaCO $3$ ) measured monthly between June and September on sampling dates between 2005 and 2022.
 Also represented is the monotonic trend results for each parameter; test used (MK = Mann Kendall, SK = Seasonal Kendall), significance of test (p; assessed as significance when p < 0.05, marked with '\' if significant), and the slope of the trend.
 Test selection follows method outline in the ALMS Guide to Trend Analysis on Alberta Lakes.
 Note that some ions had insufficient data (\I.D.\) therefore trends were not calculated.
 The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.